neoedmund/neoeedit/README.md

 #### Neoeedit is a light, quick, smart, simple GUI text editor written in Java.

-The size is only about 100KB(Jar File).
+The size is only about 150KB(Jar File).

 The target is to be used daily by everyone specially programmers.
-Although few people are using it, neoeedit is my favorite text editor, and I'll **get nervous** if it is not installed on a PC I'm working on.
+Also my own "dogfood".

-Current status: Stable.
+Current status: Stable. since year 2009.

 Latest Java(JDK/JRE) need to be installed.